jayfalls/jetson_nano_ubuntu20_docker/README.md

 ## What is this?

-Hardware accelerated OpenCV, Torch & Tensorrt Ubuntu 20.04 docker images for Jetson Nano containing any python version you need up until the latest 3.12
+Hardware accelerated OpenCV, Deepstream, Torch & Tensorrt Ubuntu 20.04 docker images for Jetson Nano containing any python version you need up until the latest 3.12

 ## Pulling existing images